Driver pleads guilty in crash that killed Salem officer

 Sep.
 27—NEWBURYPORT — A Salem man pleaded guilty Tuesday to vehicular homicide and other charges in the 2020 death of an off-duty Salem police officer.

-Juan Marinez, 27, was sentenced to serve one year of a 2 1/2 -year jail term, to be followed by six months of home confinement and five years of probation.
+Juan Marinez, 27, was sentenced to serve one year of a 2 1/2 year jail term, to be followed by six months on home confinement and five years of probation.

 During a hearing Tuesday in Newburyport District Court, Marinez acknowledged that he was traveling more than twice the speed limit, at 55 mph, in the second before the crash that killed Dana Mazola, 56, of Salem, on June 25, 2020.

-The two men were traveling in opposite directions on Jefferson Avenue in Salem just after 11 p.m., prosecutor Haleigh Reisman said.
-It took months, and evidence from the event data recorders of Marinez's Ford Fusion and Mazola's Toyota Corolla, to determine just what had happened.
+The two men were traveling in opposite directions on Jefferson Avenue in Salem just after 11 that night, prosecutor Haleigh Reisman said.
+It took months, and evidence from the event data recorders of both Marinez's Ford Fusion and Mazola's Toyota Corolla, to determine just what had happened.

 Marinez had been driving southbound when he veered into the northbound lane, where Mazola was driving, just a few miles over the speed limit.
 Marinez attempted to correct at the last second but it was too late, the prosecutor said.